Going Simien Mountains trekking is the best way to experience one of the most beautiful, pristine landscapes in Ethiopia.

 This is an essential list of what you should be wearing / carrying:

 - A pair of lightweight hiking pants.
-I like Kuhl Horizn Straight.
-You may want to carry an extra pair in case you get caught in the rain and need to get changed – in this case, bring Kuhl Kliffside convertible.
+I like Kuhl Resistor Pants.
+You may want to carry an extra pair in case you get caught in the rain and need to get changed – in this case, bring Horizn Convertible

 - A pair of thermal pants and a thermal shirt that you can wear at night to sleep.
 I swear by Kuhl Akkomplice Bottom and Akkomplice Zip Neck.

-- A rain and windproof jacket or a poncho such as Kuhl Airstorm.
-You may also want to take a warmer jacket such as Kuhl Firestorm Down Jacket.
+- A rain and windproof jacket or a poncho such as Kuhl Hydroflex.
+You may also want to take a warmer jacket such as Kuhl Skyfire Down Parka.
 This folds nicely into a pillow.

-- A light cotton long sleeve t-shirts such as Kuhl Sora Hoody.
+- A light long sleeve t-shirts such as the Kuhl Intent Hoody.

 - A pair of lightweight hiking shoes such as Salomon X Ultra 3 Low GTX.
 The hike isn’t that strenuous in terms of terrain so you won’t really need anything heavier.